VitaliiTsilnyk/NGettext/README.md

 	catalog.GetPluralString("You have {0} apple.", "You have {0} apples.", 5, 5);
 	// Returns translated plural massage: "You have 5 apples." (for en_US locale)
-	// First “5” used in plural forms determination; second — in String.Format method
+	// First вЂњ5вЂќ used in plural forms determination; second вЂ” in String.Format method

 	// Example plural forms usage for fractional numbers: